-The following is a composite case study based on real client situations handled by TraderTax CPAs.
+The following is a composite case study based on real client situations handled by TraderTax-matched CPAs.
 Names and specific figures have been adjusted for privacy, but the strategies, numbers, and outcomes are representative of real results.

 Marcus T. — ES and NQ futures day trader.
 4 years trading, consistently profitable.
 Previously filed taxes using a general CPA who had no specific knowledge of trader taxation.
 Came to TraderTax after a friend told him about mark-to-market accounting.